euler357/Fiddy_Plus/README.md

 ~~~
 openocd -f fiddy-jtag.cfg -f target/stm32f1x.cfg
 ~~~
-or (if you didn't install the udev rule
+or (if you didn't install the udev rule)
 ~~~
 sudo openocd -f fiddy-jtag.cfg -f target/stm32f1x.cfg
 ~~~

+The "target/stm32f1x.cfg" defines the architecture and should come with openocd

 Then, in another session:
 ~~~